The Most ’Phintastic Day of the Year Returns

 Our upcoming Commencement exercises are not only a celebratory occasion for our graduates, but for their families as well.
 It is the culmination of years of hard work and sacrifice—with many students representing the first in their families to earn a postsecondary education.
 We always say that all dreams are welcome at the Mount, and we’re thrilled to have played a part in helping the Class of 2023 realize theirs.

-Our soon-to-be graduates will process from the top of campus down to the Great Lawn, making their way into the tent to join families, friends, classmates, professors, and other attendees as they receive their diplomas, turn their tassels, and officially become College of Mount Saint Vincent alumnae/i.
+Our soon-to-be graduates will process from the top of campus down to the Great Lawn, making their way into the tent to join families, friends, classmates, professors, and other attendees as they receive their diplomas, turn their tassels, and officially become University of Mount Saint Vincent alumnae/i.

 Meet Our Commencement Speaker